JustPaul99/Stability_Analysis_RD/README.md

 ## 📈 Workflow Overview

-This repository includes two scripts for creating multiple datasets from the Extended klausmeier model with stochastic dynamical noise that have been analyzed for stability.
+This repository includes two scripts for creating multiple datasets from the Extended Klausmeier model that are then being analyzed for stability.
 One specific experimental setup has been provided for the creating of the datasets for different noise situations.
-For other experimental setups, you can follow the values in Table 1 of the paper and make forloops around these values.
+For other experimental setups, you can follow the values in Table 1 of the paper and make different loops for these settings.

 ### 1. **Simulation & Analysis Script**
 **File:** `simulate_and_analyze_combined.m`